Staff and Services

 Angie Mitchell, LSW, LMHP-E is a youth clinician and case manager.
 She meets with clients individually, facilitates the psychological education groups, runs the Detention Home Clothing Bank, assists Dr. Frieben with psychiatric medication management, and helps set up community service opportunities for eligible clients.

-Both Mental Health Providers are employees of New River Valley Community Services.
+Mental Health is provided by New River Valley Community Services.
 Services provided are not billed.

 Short length of stay services: